devbisme/skidl/docs/_posts/2017-01-19-building-a-usb-to-jtag-module-using-skidl.markdown

 ---

-This post describes using SKiDL for a USB-to-JTAG interface that was taken all the way from concept to physically building the device.
+This post describes using SKiDL for a USB-to-JTAG interface that was taken all the way from concept to physically building a device.

 {%img {{site.url}}/images/usb_to_jtag/assembled_brd.png "Assembled USB-to-JTAG board" %}